Iluvitari/AZ104-Notes/Practice exam notes.md

 Availability:
 Seperate availability zone for each vm in an app build, zones protect from datacenter level failures, sets are datacenter configuration to provide vm redundancy and availability.

+Protection from SQL injection:
+Application gateway using WAF tier - web application firewall.
+Centralised protection of web application from common exploits and vulns.